 Description: WinRAR.exe is not essential for the Windows OS and causes relatively few problems.
 WinRAR.exe is located in a subfolder of "C:\Program Files" (e.g. C:\Program Files\WinRAR\).

-Known file sizes on Windows 7/XP are 916,992 bytes (10% of all occurrences), 881,664 bytes and 48 more variants.
+Known file sizes on Windows 10/8/7/XP are 936,960 bytes (10% of all occurrences), 916,992 bytes and 44 more variants.

 Recommended: Identify WinRAR.exe related errors

-If WinRAR.exe is located in the folder C:\Windows\System32, the security rating is 98% dangerous.
+If WinRAR.exe is located in the C:\Windows\System32 folder, the security rating is 98% dangerous.
 The file size is 62,770 bytes.
-The application has no file description.
-The program is not visible.
-It is located in the Windows folder, but it is not a Windows core file.
-The software is loaded during the Windows boot process (see Registry key: MACHINE\Run, MACHINE\RunServices, Run).
+There is no file information.
+The program has no visible window.
+The WinRAR.exe file is an unknown file in the Windows folder.
+The software starts when Windows starts (see Registry key: MACHINE\Run, MACHINE\RunServices, Run).
 The WinRAR.exe file is not a Windows system file.
-The program listens for or sends data on open ports to a LAN or the Internet.
+The process listens for or sends data on open ports to a LAN or the Internet.
 WinRAR.exe is able to hide itself and monitor applications.

 External information from Paul Collins:

 There are different files with the same name: